cimug-org/CIMTool/docs/how-to/obtain-cim-models.md

     Some content on the UCAIug site may be restricted to registered users.
 To access previous versions of the CIM UML you must be a CIM Users Group member.
 Use the CIM Users Group [join form](https://cimug.ucaiug.org/pages/Join.aspx) to register and create an account.
 Note that there are both paid and free levels of membership.

-    Note that interim non-published releases of the CIM that reflect "work in progress" by the aforementioned TF13, TF14 and TF16 are generally not made publically available until for non-participants of those TFs.
+    Note that interim non-published releases of the CIM that reflect "work in progress" by the aforementioned Task Forces are generally not publically available  for non-participants.
 If you are interested in becoming an active member please reach out via the UCA [CIM User's Group](https://cimug.ucaiug.org/) webite.